-- organising activities to maintain and reinforce the social dialogue between employer and trade union organisations in local and regional government in the Member States and candidate countries. - promoting quality local and regional government public services based on values of social and environmental responsibility and accountability and exchange information on labour market issues and promote the interests and good practice in the local and regional government sector, - responding to consultations and other initiatives by the Commission, Parliament and Council ,being pro-active and influencing legislation and policy in the fields of employment, training, social protection, labour law, health and safety related issues, - developping and taking agreed positions on issues of policy at the European level for the purposes of dialogue with the European institutions.
+- organising activities to maintain and reinforce the social dialogue between employer and trade union organisations in local and regional government in the Member States and candidate countries, making sure that these activities effectively achieve genuine outcomes and progress, - promoting quality local and regional government public services based on values of social and environmental responsibility and accountability and exchange information on labour market issues and promote the interests and good practice in the local and regional government sector, - responding to consultations and other initiatives by the Commission, Parliament and Council ,being pro-active and influencing legislation and policy in the fields of employment, training, social protection, labour law, health and safety related issues, - developing and taking agreed positions on issues of policy at the European level for the purposes of dialogue with the European institutions.

-II.
+III.
 Tools

-- 1. The social dialogue meetings (3 working group meetings and 1 plenary meetings per year). - 2.
+- 1. The social dialogue meetings (2 working group meetings and 1 plenary meeting per year). - 2.
 One EU funded project per year.
-EPSU has submitted a joint social project with the theme "new forms of service delivery for municipalities, the contribution of social dialogue and good practice for well-being at work" in August 2014 and is awaiting confirmation of the European Commission. - 3.
+EPSU has submitted a joint social project with the theme "new forms of service delivery for municipalities, the contribution of social dialogue and good practice for well-being at work" in August 2014. - 3.
 Active twinning / networking between Committee members - 4.
 EPSU/CEMR secretariat presence and participation in national activities

-III.
-Themes for Action 2014 - 2016
+IV.
+Themes for Action 2015 - 2017

-The work programme covers a two- year from 2014 to 2016.
+The work programme covers a two-year period from 2015 to 2017.
 A two years programme gives the Social Dialogue Committee better opportunities to plan, complete and follow-up on the priorities for the period.
 Each year the Committee will review the programme and make any necessary adjustments as well as agree the activities / outputs for the following year.
-A provisional list of meetings is listed in the calendar below.